 In traditional Chinese medicine “Heat in the Large Intestine” is caused by overconsumption of “hot” foods.
 Hot foods are all spicy foods, all meats (with the exception of pork), and most nuts.
 “Hot” drinks are coffee, wine and spirits.
 Cigarettes have also heating nature.

-Since Yang in nature represents activity it logically represents function in human physiology.
-Since Yin in nature represents stillness it represents structure.
-Thus Yin represents the material aspect of the human body – bone, marrow, flesh, blood and body fluids, while Yang is the force that makes all this matter come to live.
+Since Yang in nature represents activity it logically represents energy/warming faculty in human physiology.
+Since Yin in nature represents stillness it represents the material aspect in human physiology.
+In other words Yin represents matter, blood and body fluids, while Yang is the force that makes them come to live.

 Living for a prolonged period of time in hot and/or dry environment can also lead to “heat and dryness in the Large Intestine”.

-In the case of “heat in Large Intestine” there will be constipation with dry stools as the heat has dried out the fluids needed to nourish the intestine.
-The urine will be scanty and dark yellow (heat sign).
+In the case of “heat in Large Intestine” there is constipation with dry stools as the heat has dried out the fluids needed to nourish the intestine.
+The urine is scanty and dark yellow (heat sign).
 There might be a burning sensation and swelling in the anus.
 (1)

 (1) Maciocia, Giovanni (1989).
 The Foundations of Chinese Medicine.
 Nanjing: Harcourt Publishers Limited